 Step 1.
 Connect the new drive to your computer and then launch AOMEI Backupper.

 Step 2.
-Click Clone on the main interface and then Disk Clone.
-Well, if you only need to migrate operating system, you can choose system clone.
+Click Clone on the main interface and then select Disk Clone.

 Step 3.
 Select your existing drive as the source disk.